vmware-tanzu/tanzu-dev-portal/content/blog/dockerfile-v-buildpacks.md

 The task of choosing and maintaining the base image (think the “FROM” statement in a Dockerfile) and the know-how for providing the contents of the rest of the layers (analogous to all the other instructions in a Dockerfile) are delegated to buildpacks.
 The CNB project provides a [Buildpack API](https://buildpacks.io/docs/reference/spec/buildpack-api) to foster an ecosystem of buildpacks.
 In our example above, we chose the open source [Paketo Buildpacks](https://paketo.io), which can handle applications written in Java, Ruby, Golang, .NET Core, and more.
 In each case, Paketo Buildpacks employ optimizations related to image size and layering; caching; and security; as well as standards and optimizations particular to a given programming language.
 One example of how buildpacks automatically do something few would reliably get right is the Paketo Java memory calculation.

 CNBs also provide choices around the user experience.
 As with buildpacks, a [Platform API](https://buildpacks.io/docs/reference/spec/platform-api) enables an ecosystem of tools that can be incorporated into your workflow.
 Need a CLI to mimic the `docker build` approach?
-Use `pack.` Want to recreate the “Build as a Service” experience of the prior generation of Heroku and Cloud Foundry buildpacks?
+Use `pack`.
+Want to recreate the “Build as a Service” experience of the prior generation of Heroku and Cloud Foundry buildpacks?
 Install [`kpack`](https://github.com/pivotal/kpack#readme) into your Kubernetes cluster and let it autonomously kick off builds whenever you commit new code to git or upgrade your builder image.

 Suddenly, achieving consistent builds across your organization becomes trivial.
 As long as all apps are built using the same builder, you can guarantee they will be built in the same way.
 Since the builders are themselves images and are decoupled from platforms, CNBs inherently provide a way to distribute and reuse build logic across an organization.